 [Die Supply Pads] is used to define rail pad_names and to associate them with signal_name, but the second and third columns can provide another way to associate signal_names with bus_labels in a manner that may not be covered above.

 Such entries can be used as terminals at designated locations in [Interconnect Model] terminal lines described later in Section XXX.
-The keywords can also be used to describe how different terminal_type_qualifiers (described later) can be associated with each other.
+The keywords can also be used to describe how different Terminal_type_qualifiers (described later) can be associated with each other.
 For example, a POWER or GND pin_name with a bus_label entry in [Pin Mapping] would find its corresponding signal_name from the [Pin] keyword for the same pin_name.

 With these four keywords, it is possible to create bus_label names for rails in four different ways, and any or all of the four ways can be used at once.